chand1012/Discord-Quick-Meme/README.md

 - Type `!news` for a random news article from [r/news](https://www.reddit.com/r/news/), [r/worldnews](https://www.reddit.com/r/worldnews/), [r/FloridaMan](https://www.reddit.com/r/FloridaMan/), or [r/nottheonion](https://www.reddit.com/r/nottheonion/).
 - Type `!5050` or `!fiftyfifty` to pull a post from [r/fiftyfifty](https://reddit.com/r/fiftyfifty).
 - Type `!post` followed by a post ID to directly pull a post from reddit.
 Example: `!post 8f3wan`.
+- A few secret commands if you're willing to look at the source code.
 - Type `!news`, `!joke`, or `!meme` followed by a subreddit name (without the r/) to pull a random top post from that subreddit.
 Example: `!joke meanjokes`
 - If the meme or joke is nsfw, it will not be used on a regular channel.
 The channel must have `nsfw` in the title to allow for the post to go through.
 If the bot cannot find a SFW post on the subreddit given, it spits out an error.